-- Parish donations received through a regular giving scheme which collects donations through direct debit and makes the donation (including gift aid) available only to be spent in a specified church/parish. - A grant from Archbishops' Council towards the digital project.
-The transfer from the restricted fund to the charity's unrestricted fund is in recognition of the fact that the grant has been utilised towards the cost of the digital project in line with the donor's wishes (and therefore the restriction discharged), but the asset capitalised is now available for the charity's general unrestricted application.
+- Parish gifts received through a regular giving scheme which collects gifts through direct debit and makes the gift (including Gift Aid) available only to be spent in a specified church/parish. - A grant from Archbishops' Council towards the digital project.
+The transfer from the restricted fund to the charity's unrestricted fund is in recognition of the fact that the grant has been utilised towards the cost of the digital project in line with the giver's wishes (and therefore the restriction discharged), but the asset capitalised is now available for the charity's general unrestricted application.